Salvatore Scaglione

 Salvatore Scaglione (10 April 1940 in Palermo - 30 November 1982 in San Giuseppe Jato) was a member of the Sicilian Mafia.
 He was the boss of the Noce, a neighborhood in central Palermo, since the early 1970s.
 In 1974, he became a member of the reconstructed Sicilian Mafia Commission.
 His nickname was "U Pugilista", referring to the fact he was involved in professional boxing in his youth.
-Together with Stefano Bontade, Salvatore Inzerillo and Rosario Riccobono, he was considered one of the main rivals of the Corleonesi Mafia clan of Salvatore Riina during the Second Mafia War in Palermo.
+Together with Stefano Bontade, Salvatore Inzerillo and Rosario Riccobono, he was considered one of the main rivals of the Corleonesi of Salvatore Riina during the Second Mafia War in Palermo.
 He was killed by the Corleonesi on 30 November 1982.

 Boss of the Noce

 Scaglione became boss of the Noce mandamento in the early 1970s, at a time when the Mafia was recuperating from the disastrous end of the First Mafia War and subsequent police crackdown, with the Noce family in particular having been one of the hardest hit by the war.
 Scaglione was close from the beginning to other powerful mafiosi from Palermo such as Stefano Bontade, Salvatore Inzerillo and Rosario Riccobono, and future pentito Antonino Calderone recalled that, due to this, Mafia boss Michele Cavataio had been plotting to murder Scaglione, a plot which was called off at the last minute due to the intervention of the boss of Riesi Giuseppe Di Cristina but which also precipitated Cavataio's own murder on 10 December 1969, in the Viale Lazio massacre.

 During the 1970s Scaglione worked particularly close with Salvatore Inzerillo and Rosario Riccobono in the cigarette smuggling operations that the Sicilian Mafia ran in Campania through the Nuvoletta brothers and Michele Zaza, themselves initiated as "men of honour" in the organization.
 Soon enough, through the same contraband routes, these activities quickly evolved into extremely profitable heroin trafficking, which immensely enriched the Mafia families of Palermo within a few years.
 Scaglione was furthermore involved in the booming construction industry in Palermo at the time, which was largely in the hands of the Mafia.
 This allowed Scaglione to become the de-facto owner of dozens of different buildings and apartments between the areas of San Lorenzo and the city's western outskirts.
 As capo mandamento of the Noce, Scaglione became a member the Commission, the coordinating body of Cosa Nostra in Sicily, in 1974.